AdamskiFTW/snappy/README.md

 Bower is setup with sprockets - use it!

+Google Analytics is provided by the Middleman extension - this is set in the config and can be enabled in the layout files using the `google_analytics_universal_tag`, the code is already there just uncomment it if needed.

 We've created this template with Snappy prototyping in mind - any suggestions on how to improve it would be welcome, feel free to send a pull request!
 A huge thanks to the Middleman community for making all of this possible, building static sites wouldn't be half as fun without you :)

 ## License ##